Skip to main content

 What if We Filed an Amended IRS Tax Return?

-If you submitted an amended tax return, for the verification process you must provide:
+If you submitted and amended 2021 tax return for the 2023-2024 verification process you must provide:

 Return to Top of Page